euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Data Acquisition
 ----------------

-..
-Now to appreciate the volume of data to acquire, reasoning ?

-We will first measure how big are the data and understand why?
+We will first evaluate how big are the data and understand why?
 To reach the required resolution to see specimen details, optical microscopes use objectives having a magnification up to the diffraction limit which is about :math:`100\times`.
-Nowadays the pixel size for a CCD and sCMOS camera is about 6.5 um, thus at magnification :math:`40\times` we reach a resolution of 162.5 nm.
-To continue our reasoning, we will consider a specimen deposited on a cover slip which is a glass square surface of 18 mm wide.
-Later we will relate the support and the specimen by the more generic therm *slide*, which corresponds to a larger glass surface.
-Consequently to cover this surface at this magnification we have to acquire an area larger than :math:`100\,000` px wide, thus of the order of 10 billion of pixels which is roughly 300 times larger than the actual largest professional digital camera (36 Mpx).
-In light of foregoing digital microscopy are big data similar to spatial images and involve a software platform similar to the well known Google Map.
+Nowadays the pixel size for a CCD and sCMOS camera is about :math:`6.5\,\text{um}`, thus at magnification :math:`40\times` we reach a resolution of :math:`162.5\,\text{nm}`.
+To continue our reasoning, we will consider a specimen put on a cover slip which is a glass square surface of 18 mm wide.
+Later we will relate the support and the specimen by the more generic word *slide*, which corresponds to a larger glass surface.
+Consequently to cover this surface at this magnification we have to acquire an area larger than :math:`100\,000` px wide, thus of the order of 10 billion of pixels which is roughly 300 times larger than the actual largest professional digital camera (:math:`36\,\text{Mpx}`).
+In light of foregoing digital microscopy are big data similar to spatial images and involve a software framework similar to the well known Google Map.

 For scientific application, we use preferably monochrome camera so as to avoid the interpolation of a Bayer mosaic.
 Instead to capture all the colour spectrum at the same time, colours are captured sequentially where a filter with the corresponding wave length transmission is placed in front of the camera.
-These shots are called colour field of view.
+These shots are called *colour fields of view*.
 Figure :ref:`epifluorescence-microscope` shows the schematic of an epifluorescence microscope which is an application of this acquisition method.